Authentication

 Permissions Management

 GRAX respects field and "row" (record) level visibility to protect your sensitive data.
-If a user doesn't have access to data within Salesforce, they won't be able to view that same data in the GRAX webapp or Lightning Web Components.
+If a user doesn't have access to data within Salesforce, they won't be able to view that same data in the GRAX Application or Lightning Web Components.
 For added guarantees you can prevent integration user access to specific data so that it can never be seen, read, backed up, archived, or restored by GRAX and thus avoid the whole end user access issue in the first-place.
 We don't recommend this, as that data cannot be protected in backups in this case.
 To manage this visibility, simply manage it as your normally would in Salesforce.

-GRAX drives webapp access permissions based off of custom permission sets which are installed alongside the managed package and can be customized by advanced users.
+GRAX drives Application access permissions based off of custom permission sets which are installed alongside the managed package and can be customized by advanced users.
 To grant a user access to the permissions covered under a permission set, simply assign them that permission set.

 Use Case Examples

 Joe Smith is an ABC Company Salesforce Administrator.
 He is newly responsible for restoring all Cases to their value as of last Friday.
-He connects to the GRAX webapp URL (unique for each customer), logs in with SSO via his intended Salesforce org, and navigates to the "Restore" page.
+He connects to the GRAX Application URL (unique for each customer), logs in with SSO via his intended Salesforce org, and navigates to the "Restore" page.
 He chooses a Salesforce report as the source for Case IDs from a list populated by the backend polling the Salesforce REST API with the integration user's OAuth session token.
 After clicking next, the restore execution begins processing.
 During this time, the GRAX backend is querying the Salesforce API and GRAX storage to build a restore plan for the cases.
 Once Joe triggers the restore execution to run after processing is complete, the GRAX backend begins submitting REST calls to the Salesforce API with the integration user's session token to create records.

 Jane Smith is an ABC Company Support Associate.
 She receives a customer complaint referencing a major case from 13 months ago.
 ABC Company's Salesforce leadership has opted to archive any cases last modified more than 9 months ago with GRAX.
-Jane navigates to the "Related" tab on the Account record and uses the GRAX Related Records component to see the archived case record, review the fields, and even restore that case along with related records (via linking into the GRAX webapp).
-All data retrieval in this scenario and the potential jump into the GRAX webapp are powered by Jane's OAuth session with her Salesforce org.
-The API calls for records originate on Jane's machine, and are verified via the OAuth process when they arrive at the GRAX application.
+Jane navigates to the "Related" tab on the Account record and uses the GRAX Related Records component to see the archived case record, review the fields, and even restore that case along with related records (via linking into the GRAX Application).
+All data retrieval in this scenario and the potential jump into the GRAX Application are powered by Jane's OAuth session with her Salesforce org.
+The API calls for records originate on Jane's machine, and are verified via the OAuth process when they arrive at the GRAX Application.

 Telemetry Data